Core components#

 - property cell

-- property spos
+- property spos: ndarray

 - class hiphive.core.structures.Supercell(supercell, prim, symprec)[source]